Theory of polar domains in moir\'e heterostructures: Discussion and Conclusions

 \subsubsection{Lattice relaxation}

 To reiterate the conclusions of Ref.~\onlinecite{bennett2022electrically}, the total response of the spontaneous polarization arising from tunable lattice relaxation under an applied field does not qualify as ferroelectricity, since there is no remnant, switchable polarization at zero field.
-Despite this, ferroelectric behavior has been observed experimentally, and the reason for this discrepancy is unclear.
+Despite this, ferroelectric behavior has been observed experimentally.
 The obvious difference between theory and experiment is that theoretical descriptions are of an ideal sample, whereas experimental samples are imperfect.
-Defects and strains induced by finite boundaries may lead to imperfect domains, and a remnant polarization at zero field.
+Defects and strains induced by finite boundaries may lead to uneven domains, and a remnant polarization at zero field.
 Even so, this remnant polarization would not be switchable via lattice relaxation alone, because the system would relax back to its original configuration at zero field.
-Perhaps electromechanical couplings such as piezoelectricity \cite{mcgilly2020visualization} and flexoelectricity \cite{mcgilly2020visualization,bennett2021flexoelectric,springolo2021direct} could lead to irreversible structural changes as a field is applied and removed.
-It is easier to see that this is also true of the hetero-bilayers, in which the MPDs exhibit a negligible change in shape in response to an applied field.
+The uneven motion of domain walls may lead to irreversible changes in the average polarization as an electric field is applied and removed.
+Perhaps electromechanical couplings such as piezoelectricity \cite{mcgilly2020visualization} and flexoelectricity \cite{mcgilly2020visualization,bennett2021flexoelectric,springolo2021direct} could also lead to irreversible structural changes as a field is applied and removed.
+It is easier to see that hetero-bilayers should not be ferroelectric, since the MPDs exhibit a negligible change in shape in response to an applied field.
 Even for fields strong enough to change the relative sizes of the domains, both types of domains have the same orientation but different magnitude, so it would be impossible to change the orientation of the total spontaneous polarization by applying a strong field in the opposite direction.